himajin-no-tameiki/vtuber-tl-clip/Fusion_Expression.md

 Yes and no. Variables defined in expressions are local to each frame, and you cannot do something like referencing the previous value of a variable.

 On the other hand, variables defined in Frame Render Scripts, Start Render Scripts, and End Render Scripts (found in the `Settings` tab of any node) DO persist across frames.
-However, they doesn't work in the way you'd expect.
+However, they don't work in the way you'd expect.
 A Frame Render Script of a node is run every time the node is asked to render a frame which happens whenever you preview a frame at any point.
 This means it's possible for the script NOT to be executed in-order of the timeline (ie. when scrubbing or jumping around).

 ## Does scaling an image down and then up lower the quality?